Tanin69/AgriFieldGenerator/README.md

 ## 6. Backlog <a name="backlog">

+- Generate polylines on borders (with random) in Enfusion format
 - Convert Enfusion splines to SVG
 - Use the satellite map as a background image for preview.png
 - Add a display method to show Enfusion tiles on the polygon